unza-speech-lab/zambezi-voice/README.md

 ### 3. Languages

 <div align="justify">
   <p>For our long term goal, we want to create/gather resources for all seventy-two (72) languages spoken in Zambia.
-In the medium term, we are focussing on the seven (7) main languages spoken in Zambia: Bemba, Nyanja, Tonga, Lozi, Kaonde, Lunda and Luvale.</p>
+In the medium term, we are focussing on the seven (7) main local languages spoken in Zambia: Bemba, Nyanja, Tonga, Lozi, Kaonde, Lunda and Luvale.</p>
 </div>

 ### 4. Datasets